Negative capability: Prepoetry

-Unger: The thesis of negative capability
+Reception

+Roberto Mangabeira Unger, 2004

-Roberto Mangabeira Unger appropriated Keats' term in order to explain resistance to rigid social divisions and hierarchies.
-For Unger, negative capability is the "denial of whatever in our contexts delivers us over to a fixed scheme of division and hierarchy and to an enforced choice between routine and rebellion."
-It is thus through negative capability that we can further empower ourselves against social and institutional constraints, and loosen the bonds that entrap us in a certain social station.
+In 2004, Brazilian philosopher Roberto Mangabeira Unger appropriated Keats' term in order to explain resistance to rigid social divisions and hierarchies where negative capability was the denial of whatever delivered over to a fixed scheme of division and hierarchy and to an enforced choice between routine and rebellion.
+Negative capability could empower against social and institutional constraints, and loosen the bonds entrapping people in a certain social station.

-An example of negative capability can be seen at work in industrial innovation.
-In order to create an innovator's advantage and develop new forms of economic enterprise, the modern industrialist could not just become more efficient with surplus extraction based on pre-existing work roles, but rather needed to invent new styles of flexible labor, expertise, and capital management.
-The industrialist needed to bring people together in new and innovative ways and redefine work roles and workplace organization.
-The modern factory had to, at once, stabilize its productive environment by inventing new restraints upon labor, such as length of the work day and division of tasks, but at the same time could not be too severe or risk being at a disadvantage to competitors, e.g. not being able to shift production tasks or capacity.
-Those industrialists and managers who were able to break old forms of organizational arrangements exercised negative capability.
+Unger claimed an example of negative capability could be seen in industrial innovation, when modern industrialist could not just become more efficient with surplus extraction based on pre-existing work roles, but needed to invent new styles of flexible labor, expertise, and capital management, by inventing new restraints upon labor, such as length of the work day and division of tasks.
+Unger claimed industrialists and managers who were able to break old forms of organizational arrangements exercised negative capability.